dservgun/pcecontamination/content/posts/ProductionEstimatesULSFO.md

 We were asked to put out some estimates on the amount of [ULSFO](./ProductionULSFO.md) from waste asphalt.
 This [link](/pdf/RoadGoldInfographics.pdf) contains a table that presents those estimates.

 > TLDR;
-> _100,000.00 kilograms of Asphalt are estimated to produce 90,000 liters_
+> _100,000.00 kilograms of waste Asphalt is estimated to produce 90,000 liters.

-#### Please feel free to ping me with any questions or comments - We would love to hear from you.